 “Behavioural rules and Self-organized Patterns”

 In the living world, complex collective structures emerge from physico-chemical laws and simple behavioural rules that are coupled with amplifying phenomena.
 Such rules are generic to many group-living animals (insects, fishes, primates,…) and determine their self-organized collective behavior.
 We are studying how simple decisions made locally by individuals can give birth to adaptive collective responses as, for example, the coordinated exploitation of the best food resource.

 Put in a wider perspective, we are looking at the level of complexity that is required at the individual level to allow the emergence of complex responses at the level of the society.
 This achieved namely a coupling of experimental and theoretical approaches.

-“Polymorphism and division of labour in ant societies”
+“Division of labour and lazy workers in ant societies”

 “Bioinspiration: hybrid societies of animals and artificial agents”